-In Oregon, stark rural-urban divide fuels climate dispute
+Climate fight lays bare a divide between rural, urban Oregon

 “It highlights the ways in which local politics have become nationalized,” he said.
 “It’s not just about the climate change bill in Oregon.
 Now it’s about, ‘Are Democrats legitimate in acting this way?'”

-Some also worry the climate standoff could put Oregon back in the crosshairs of an anti-government movement that in 2016 used the federal prosecution of two ranchers to mobilize an armed takeover of the Malheur National Wildlife Refuge.
-One militia member was killed and another injured in weeks-long standoff protesting the U.S. government’s management of vast swaths of the American West.
+Some worry the climate standoff could put Oregon back in the crosshairs of an anti-government movement that in 2016 used the federal prosecution of two ranchers to mobilize an armed takeover of the Malheur National Wildlife Refuge.
+One militia member was killed and another injured in a weekslong standoff protesting the U.S. government’s management of vast swaths of the American West.

-During the current political crisis, one militia group offered safe passage to the rogue GOP senators and the Capitol shut down last Saturday because of what police called a credible “militia threat.”
+In the current standoff, one militia group offered safe passage to the GOP senators and the Capitol shut down last Saturday because of what police called a credible “militia threat.”

 Right-wing and nationalist groups have been increasingly visible in Oregon over the past five years as rural voters get more disillusioned, said Eric Ward, executive director of the Portland-based Western States Center.

-Note: This story has been corrected to show that the Senate president, not the governor, said the climate legislation doesn’t have enough votes to pass.